Sideshow Bob: Seasons 1–8

-on Krusty the Clown's television show.
-Bob first appears in "The Telltale Head" (season 1, 1990).
-In the episode, he and Krusty plan a big event for whoever knows information of who captured the head of Jebediah Springfield's statue, and joins in on the town mob when it is discovered that Bart Simpson took it.
-However, after repeated instances of abuse, including being shot from a cannon and hit constantly with pies, the Yale-educated Bob became angry with Krusty and resentful of the clown's success.
+Sideshow Bob first appears in "The Telltale Head" (season 1, 1990) as a non-speaking sidekick who communicates only through a slide whistle on Krusty the Clown's television show.
+After the head is stolen from Jebediah Springfield's statue, Krusty encourages his viewers to identify the thief.
+Bob appears among the town-square mob that confronts Bart Simpson after he returns the head.
+After Krusty subjects Bob to repeated abuse, including shooting him from a cannon, the Yale-educated Bob grows angry with his employer and resentful of the clown's success.

-In "Krusty Gets Busted" (season 1, 1990), Bob disguised himself as Krusty and framed him for armed robbery of the Kwik-E-Mart.
+In "Krusty Gets Busted" (season 1, 1990), Bob turns on Krusty, disguising himself as the clown and framing him for armed robbery of the Kwik-E-Mart.
 After Krusty is arrested, Bob takes control of the show, introducing children to elements of high culture.
-However, Bob's reign is short-lived; Bart exposes him as the robber, Krusty is released, and Bob is fired and sent to jail.
+However, Bob's reign is short-lived; Bart exposes him as the robber, Krusty is released, and Bob is removed from the show and sent to jail.

-In "Black Widower" (season 3, 1992), Bob's first major appearance after framing Krusty, he is released from prison and marries Bart's aunt Selma Bouvier as part of a scheme to inherit money she has invested in the stock market.
-Bob attempts to blow Selma up during their honeymoon, but Bart again foils the plan and Sideshow Bob returns to prison.
+In "Black Widower" (season 3, 1992), Bob, prisoner number 24601, (Note: Bob's number comes from Victor Hugo's Les Misérables, in which Jean Valjean is prisoner 24601.
+The episode's DVD commentary makes the same connection.) is released from prison.
+He marries Bart's aunt Selma Bouvier as part of a scheme to take her stock-market money.
+Bob plans to kill Selma with a gas explosion triggered by her cigarette, but Bart again foils the plan, and Sideshow Bob returns to prison.

+Bob after performing H.M.S.
+Pinafore in "Cape Feare" (1993).
+Before singing, he tells Bart: "I shall send you to heaven before I send you to hell."

-After being paroled from prison in "Cape Feare" (season 5, 1993), Bob targets Bart directly, threatening him repeatedly and forcing the Simpsons into hiding as part of the Witness Relocation Program.
-Bob follows them to their hideout, a houseboat on Terror Lake, and, after subduing the family, prepares to kill Bart.
-He allows a final request, however, and Bart asks to hear Bob sing the entire score of H.M.S.
+In "Cape Feare" (season 5, 1993), Bob targets Bart directly.
+After being paroled, he threatens Bart repeatedly and forces the Simpsons into hiding as part of the Witness Relocation Program.
+Bob follows them to their hideout, a houseboat on Terror Lake, and prepares to kill Bart.
+Bob grants Bart one final request, and Bart asks to hear him sing the entire score of H.M.S.
 Pinafore.
-Although Bob finishes singing and nearly kills Bart, the delaying tactic leads to Bob's third arrest as the houseboat had drifted all the way back to Springfield.
+Bob finishes singing and nearly kills Bart, but the delay allows the houseboat to drift back to Springfield.
+Police arrest him.